enkidevs/curriculum/javascript/node/code-style-recommendations/styling-brackets.md

 ---
 ## Revision

-What is the name of the JavaScript language feature that causes problems if we forget to put a `;` in certain situations?
+What is the name of the JavaScript language feature that can cause problems in certain situations if we forget to put a `;`?

 ???